Team-Resurgent/Modxo/README.md

    > [!NOTE]
    > Please add the diode if connecting the Pico to USB.
 This avoid powering the LPC 5V Pin from the USB cable which could have unintended consequences.
+   > LPC 3.3V is required for all versions
 ---

 #### Official Raspberry Pi Pico 2